ashish-ethos/ethos_crm/README.md

-Feel free to explore, test, and customize EthosCRMto meet the specific needs of your real estate agency.
+Feel free to explore, test, and customize EthosCRM to meet the specific needs of your real estate agency.
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 Happy managing!